IT-Mzk/Software-Project/README.md

 ## Installation and Setup

-Fallow these instructions to setup the project locally on your machine.
+Follow these instructions to setup the project locally on your machine.

 1. Clone the repo